|

 Teardown:

-Two tiny screws allow case to be opened and removed.
-Lens is attached to printed circuit board (PCB) by a ZIF ribbon connector or snap-connector, depending on model.
+Two tiny screws allow case to be opened and top removed.
+Lens is attached to printed circuit board (PCB) by a ZIF-connected ribbon cable.
 Internal battery unplugs, lens lifts out, 3-4 screws removes PCB from case.

 Lens Replacement: